deepthiannem/ClusterCustomer/README.md

 ### Data Exploration

+#### Univariate Analysis

-Univariate Analysis: Examines single variables to summarize and find patterns in the data.
+Examines single variables to summarize and find patterns in the data.

+#### Bivariate Analysis

-Bivariate Analysis: Investigates the relationship between two variables, providing insights into correlations and interactions.
+Investigates the relationship between two variables, providing insights into correlations and interactions.

 ### Clustering Analysis

+#### Univariate Clustering

-Univariate Clustering: Clustering based on single variables to understand the distribution and grouping within individual factors.
+Clustering based on single variables to understand the distribution and grouping within individual factors.

+#### Bivariate Clustering

-Bivariate Clustering: Involves two variables, analyzing the clusters that form based on the interaction between these variables.
+Involves two variables, analyzing the clusters that form based on the interaction between these variables.

+#### Multivariate Clustering

-Multivariate Clustering: A comprehensive approach considering multiple variables simultaneously to identify more complex patterns and relationships.
+A comprehensive approach considering multiple variables simultaneously to identify more complex patterns and relationships.

 ## Code and Visualizations